belle2/basf2/online_book/basf2/introduction.rst

      :class: exercise stacked

-     There is a detailed page in this documentation describing the differences between a full releasee and a light release and also a Belle II question.
+     There is a detailed page in this documentation describing the differences between a full release and a light release and also a Belle II question.

 .. admonition:: Hint
      :class: toggle xhint stacked